zahidtdx61/zahidtdx61/README.md

 - Open-source projects
 - Innovative web applications

-## 🎯 Goals for 2024

-- Contribute to 10 open-source projects
-- Launch a personal website/blog
-- Build a full-stack application with React and Node.js

 ## 💬 Let's Connect

 Feel free to reach out if you have any questions or just want to connect.
 I'm always open to discussing new ideas and collaborations.